 (a) whether existing circumstances make a fair trial unlikely;

 (b) for the purposes of that question and otherwise, the length of time since the qualifying offence was allegedly committed;

-(c) whether it is likely that the new evidence would have been adduced in the earlier proceedings against the acquitted person but for a failure by an officer or by
+(c) whether it is likely that the new evidence would have been adduced in the earlier proceedings against the acquitted person but for a failure by an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.